azure-contrib/node-azure-search/readme.md

 ### Using Promises

-To use functions, invoke `azureSearch` as a function instead of a constructor.
+To use promises, invoke `azureSearch` as a function instead of a constructor.

 i.e.